XlightwolfX/COMSOC2020_project/README.md

 * `socialnetwork.py` Is a class representing a social net
 * `voter.py` Is a class representing a voter

-The rest is experiment scripts, described below
+The rest is experiment scripts, described below.
+Note that this code requires the `networkx-2.4` Python package.

 ## Caveman Experiment